yegor256/blog/_drafts/hoc.md

 see on the graph.
 I think it is obvious which metric tells us more about the efforts being invested into the product.

-## It Is Always Relative
+## It Is Objective

 For HoC it doesn't matter how big is the absolutely size of the code base.
 Let's say, you have 300K lines of code and 90% of them were copy-pasted from some third-party libraries (it is a very common and terrible practice &mdash;
 to keep third-party code inside your own repository).
-The amount of lines of code will be big, but the actual custom code will be very small.
+The amount of lines of code will be big, but the actual custom code part will be relatively small.
 Thus, the LoC metric will be misleading &mdash; it will always show 300K with small increments or decrements around it.
-We will have a feeling that the team is working with 300K lines.
+We will have a feeling that the team is working with 300K lines code base.

 -- graph

-On the other hand, HoC will show only the difference between its previous measurement and a current value.
-This difference will be relatively small, since the majority of files are not modified.
+On the other hand, HoC will always take into account the part of code that is actually being modified.
+The value of HoC will be objectively related to the actual effort of programmers working with the code base.

-## It
+## It Exposes Complexity of Lines

-- Predictable
-- Aligned with efforts
-- Represents the complexity
--
+LoC is usually critized for its neutrality towards code complexity.
+An auto-generated ORM class or a complex sorting algorithm may have the same size in terms of lines of code, but the first takes seconds to write, while the second may take weeks or months.
+That's why lines of code is usually considered a false metric.

+Hits-of-Code takes complexity into account, because the longer you work with that sorting algorithm the more modifications you will make to its lines.
+Well, this statement is true only if you use Git regularly and commit your changes frequently &mdash; that is how you tell Git about your work progress.

+## Practical Examples

+Finally, look at this list of open projects completed by our team over the last few years.
+Every project has two metrics: Lines-of-Code and Hits-of-Code.
+Here are the most interesting of them: